 Why these fruits and veg are growing

 - Mulch.
 If you read nothing else, read this.
 Mulch is God for crappy soils.
 Go from zero to hero in 2 shakes of a bale of mulch.
 Cover, cover deeply, cover wholely, just cover yeah.

 - Plant them on each other’s toes.
 Don’t grow neat little rows, grow a jungle.
 Read Jackie French books for more Backyard wilderness.

 - Shade.
 Don’t believe the ‘must be grown in full sun’ rule.
 Queensland is hot.
-The sun shine so bright it feels like it’s coming from the ground and the sky at the same time.
+The sun shines so bright it feels like it’s coming from the ground and the sky at the same time.
 Trust me, your plants will appreciate shade!
-Grow tough plants around your fruit and veg an in amongst to give them relief, especially from midday sun.
+Grow tough plants around your fruit and veg and in amongst to give them relief, especially from the midday sun.
 They will grow tall if they want more sun.

 - Oh, and chook poo doesn’t burn plants.
 Just a little rant of mine.
 My best Choko (chayote) grows in the chook pen, and the Basil won’t grow anywhere but.
 Same for cherry tomatoes.
 And no, They don’t taste like poo.

 If you have chooks, grow plants in the chookpen.
 Chooks love Arrowroot, Comfrey and Chia and you get the rest.